ordina-jworks/ordina-jworks.github.io/_posts/2018-01-02-Gauge-automated-testing.md

 # Writing tests
 On the lowest level we have our Java functions that control the browser using WebDriver commands.
-To these functions we can assign an `@Step` annotation to be able to identify it.
+To these functions we can assign a `@Step` annotation to be able to identify it.
 It's usually a sentence describing the action being performed.
 The sentences can then be used to write the scenarios of our tests (or specs).
 If you'd like to combine multiple steps into once sentence, you can do so by creating so called "concepts".